 Just before I turned 60, I decided to walk at the Catskills’ Ashokan Reservoir every day for a year and write about whatever I noticed.
 This place of mercurial beauty is practically in my back yard, and I walked there in every season, in all kinds of weather, at all times of day.
 Sometimes I walked with companions, most often alone.
 I went back there again and again, and I found something new every time.

 I’ve distilled the fruits of that year into a book called Reservoir Year: A Walker’s Book of Days.
-As it wends its way down the path to publication, I’ll post excerpts here.
-Meanwhile, here are some photos I took at the Ashokan.
+Here are some photos I took at the Ashokan.
 (Not one was taken during my “walk year,” when I was adamantly tech-free; I didn’t even take notes on the path.
 I carried my daily walks home like a golden retriever with a prize stick.)

 Click on thumbnails to see enlarged.